hellerve/blog/wip/Compiling_at_Compile_Time.md

 If none of the premature exit conditions apply, we compile the character using `brainfuck-compile-instruction`.
-This will return a pair of an incrementor value that will tell us by how much we have to advance the index—that will be explained in more depth shortly—, and the compiled isntructions.
+This will return a pair of an incrementor values that will tell us by how much we have to advance the index—that will be explained in more depth shortly—, and the compiled isntructions.
 We desconstruct that pair using the `car` and `cadr` list operations, and recurse into the next instruction.
-That way we’llincrementally build our instructions until we end up with a full program.
+That way we'll incrementally build our instructions until we end up with a full program.

 At this point it might seem like we haven’t done an awful lot of compiling, which is true.
-Most of the raw translation work happens in `brainfuck-compile-instruction`, which is, at it’s core, extremely simple.
+Most of the raw translation work happens in `brainfuck-compile-instruction`, which is, at its core, extremely simple.
 Let’s take a look, shall we?

 ```